seqan/seqan/manual/source/Tutorial/PairwiseSequenceAlignment.rst

         .. includefrags:: demos/tutorial/pairwise_sequence_alignment/alignment_global_assignment3.cpp
            :fragment: main

-        In the next step we initialize our input StringSet ``strings`` and pass it as argument to the constructor of the AlignmentGraph ``alignG``.
+        In the next step we initialize our Align object ``align`` with the corresponding source files.

         .. includefrags:: demos/tutorial/pairwise_sequence_alignment/alignment_global_assignment3.cpp
            :fragment: init

-        Now we compute the alignment using the levenshtein distance and a AlignConfig object to set the correct free end-gaps.
+        Now we compute the alignment using Myers-Hirschberg algorithm by specifying the correct tag at the end of the function.
-        In this example we put the shorter sequence on the vertical axis of our alignment matrix.
-        Hence, we have to use free end-gaps in the first and last row, which corresponds to the first and the last parameter in the AlignConfig object.
-        If you add the shorter sequence at first to ``strings``, then you simply have to flip the ``bool`` values of the AlignConfig object.

         .. includefrags:: demos/tutorial/pairwise_sequence_alignment/alignment_global_assignment3.cpp
            :fragment: alignment

+        Finally, we iterate over both gap structures and print the view positions of the gaps within the sequences.

         .. includefrags:: demos/tutorial/pairwise_sequence_alignment/alignment_global_assignment3.cpp
            :fragment: view